 The issue of U.S. immigration reform is a very high priority for the Irish Government.
-Both directly and through our Embassy in Washington, D.C., the Taoiseach and the Minister for Foreign Affairs and Trade have maintained contact with many key figures in the U.S. Government and Congress as exchanges have unfolded.
+Both directly and through the Embassy, the Taoiseach and Tánaiste have maintained contact with many key figures in the U.S. Government and Congress as exchanges have unfolded.

 Ireland’s interest in U.S. immigration reform reflects the exceptionally strong historical and contemporary connection between Ireland and the U.S. There is deep concern about the position of the estimated 50,000 currently undocumented Irish immigrants here.
 There is also a pressing concern to create a facility for future legal migration that would adequately reflect the closeness of the relationship between the two countries.
 Resolving the status of the undocumented Irish and future legal migration are also issues that continue to unite and mobilise many in the wider Irish-American community.

-The Government, Oireachtas, our Embassy and our Consulates General will continue working with Irish American lobby groups and others who seek to make U.S. immigration reform a reality.
+The Government, Oireachtas, the Embassy and Consulates General will continue working with Irish American lobby groups and others who seek to make U.S. immigration reform a reality.

 Ministers Welcome Steps on U.S. Immigration Reform - November 21, 2014